Can you please help me out with something? If an employee is entitled to 12 CLs and 15 ELs annually, how should we divide them for each month?

 Sirs,

-Workers proceed on longer leave period as compared to staff category.
-If a workers goes on 07 days' EL and for various domestic reasons extends his leave; and comes back to join after a total absence of 01 month, that is when the HR / HOD are to decide, how to appropriate his absence.
-Some particular workers are habitual defaulters, because they know that application for a long leave will not be sanctioned, hence they resort to their time-tested antics of going on short leave and then inform for its extension on domestic problems.
+Workers proceed on a longer leave period compared to staff category.
+If a worker goes on a 7-day EL and, for various domestic reasons, extends his leave and comes back to join after a total absence of 1 month, that is when the HR/HOD are to decide how to appropriate his absence.
+Some particular workers are habitual defaulters because they know that an application for a long leave will not be sanctioned; hence, they resort to their time-tested antics of going on short leave and then inform for its extension on domestic problems.

-In such cases, Leave Without Pay (LWP) has to be sanctioned per force; only other option being to appropriate different types of leaves i.e. EL / SL / CL for the period of absence - which is the last resort in some special cases only.
+In such cases, Leave Without Pay (LWP) has to be sanctioned per force, with the only other option being to appropriate different types of leaves i.e., EL/SL/CL for the period of absence - which is the last resort in some special cases only.

 From India, Khargone

-In case employee get a sanction for a leave of 7 days and he has not reported for duty then the HR needs to send a communication asking him / her to report for duty and on completion of 10 days then need to send a show cause notice instead of waiting for month's together.
-Please note that the leave is not a right of the employee hence the management has every right to initiate disciplinary action on the employee who has stayed back for his / her duties and if the HR / HOD start to accept then there won't be any end for such practices hence there won't be any question of LOP his absence is to be treated as absconding with out prior permission / information and take disciplinary action.
+In case an employee receives a sanction for a leave of 7 days and does not report for duty, the HR needs to send a communication asking him/her to report for duty.
+On completion of 10 days, a show cause notice should be sent instead of waiting for months together.
+Please note that leave is not a right of the employee; hence, the management has every right to initiate disciplinary action against the employee who has not fulfilled their duties.
+If the HR/HOD start to accept such practices, there will be no end to them, leading to a situation where no question of Loss of Pay (LOP) arises.
+The absence should be treated as absconding without prior permission/information, and disciplinary action should be taken.

 Kamesh